isamuradli/IsaMuradli.github.io/_teaching/2024-fall-teaching-2.md

 location: 'Chicago, Illinois'
 ---

-- Led weekly lectures and recitations for an undergraduate Algorithms course, engaging 90 students and fostering a deeper understanding of algorithmic concepts and problem-solving techniques.
+- Led weekly recitations for an undergraduate Algorithms course, engaging 90 students and fostering a deeper understanding of algorithmic concepts and problem-solving techniques.

 - Hosted office hours, providing individualized support to students, addressing questions on lecture material, assignments, and exam preparation.